 Russia has intensified its engagement in the region, as seen with the first international Parliamentary Conference on "Russia-Latin America," which took place in Moscow from 29 September to 2 October 2023.
-Intending to make these meetings annual, Vladimir Putin emphasized the large potential for developing and expanding cooperation through new areas of joint activity as a result of direct engagement at the legislative level.38 In addition to diplomatic ties, Russia has worked to strengthen military cooperation with the region.
-During the Army 2023 Forum, representatives of seventy-six nations attended, including several LAC countries.39 Alongside the Forum, Bolivian and Venezuelan armed forces commanders convened in Moscow and met with the deputy Russian minister of defense to discuss the development of a military alliance.
-Sergei Shoigu, the Russian defense minister, urged Brazil, Bolivia, Peru, Mexico, and Argentina to strengthen their military ties while thanking Cuba, Venezuela, and Nicaragua for their support of the Russian special military operation in Ukraine.40
+Intending to make these meetings annual, Vladimir Putin emphasized the large potential for developing and expanding cooperation through new areas of joint activity as a result of direct engagement at the legislative level.

+In addition to diplomatic ties, Russia has worked to strengthen military cooperation with the region.
+During the Army 2023 Forum, representatives of seventy-six nations attended, including several LAC countries.
+Alongside the Forum, Bolivian and Venezuelan armed forces commanders convened in Moscow and met with the deputy Russian minister of defense to discuss the development of a military alliance.
+Sergei Shoigu, the Russian defense minister, urged Brazil, Bolivia, Peru, Mexico, and Argentina to strengthen their military ties while thanking Cuba, Venezuela, and Nicaragua for their support of the Russian special military operation in Ukraine. displayed to the support of the Russian special military operation in Ukraine.

 Nevertheless, without a unified LAC agenda, Moscow has prioritized bilateral connections above regional ones.
-To this day, Russia's military cooperation with LAC has revolved chiefly around Venezuela, Nicaragua, and Cuba.41
+To this day, Russia's military cooperation with LAC has revolved chiefly around Venezuela, Nicaragua, and Cuba.

 Russia and Venezuela have maintained close ties in recent years.
 The technical-military partnership with Russia started by President Hugo Chávez was maintained and deepened under Nicolás Maduro.
-Under the auspices of the Bilateral Intergovernmental Commission between Venezuela and Russia, the two governments engaged in an extensive strategic partnership.42 While Russia has no military bases or official troops in Venezuela, Moscow has deployed military advisers and specialists for Russian military equipment maintenance.43 Russian weaponry shipments to Venezuela have held a central position in the security cooperation between the country since the early 2000s as part of the Venezuelan government's efforts to modernize the country's military.
-Venezuela has stood as Russia's primary arms recipient in the region, having acquired a total of US\$20 billion in Russian weapons.44 The Maduro government received Russian military hardware and military technological support.
-Along with the S-300 air defense systems, at least one hundred military trainers and technicians have been deployed to Venezuela.45
+Under the auspices of the Bilateral Intergovernmental Commission between Venezuela and Russia, the two governments engaged in an extensive strategic partnership.
+While Russia has no military bases or official troops in Venezuela, Moscow has deployed military advisers and specialists for Russian military equipment maintenance.
+43 Russian weaponry shipments to Venezuela have held a central position in the security cooperation between the country since the early 2000s as part of the Venezuelan government's efforts to modernize the country's military.
+Venezuela has stood as Russia's primary arms recipient in the region, having acquired a total of US\$20 billion of Russian weapons.44 The Maduro government received Russian military hardware and military technological support.
+Along with the S-300 air defense systems, at least one hundred military trainers and technicians have been deployed to Venezuela.45 in 2018.
+The military cooperation between the two countries was also reflected by the signing of a pact to strengthen military cooperation in February 2022 by Deputy Prime Minister Yuri Borisov and Venezuela.

-In addition, Russia has had military access to Venezuela through port calls and naval visits, and to the airfields and military facilities at Orchila Island in Venezuela.46 Venezuela allowed Russia to fly nuclear-capable Tu-160 bombers on its territory in 2008, 2013, and 2018.47 Russia has conducted three military exercises with Venezuela since 2008, the last one in 2018.
-The military cooperation between the two countries was also reflected in the signing of a pact to strengthen military cooperation in February 2022 by Deputy Prime Minister Yuri Borisov and Venezuela.48
+In addition, Russia has had military access to Venezuela through port calls and naval visits, and to the airfields and military facility at Orchila Island in Venezuela.
+Venezuela allowed Russia to fly nuclear-capable Tu-160 bombers on its territory in 2008, 2013, and 2018.
+Russia has conducted three military exercises with Venezuela since 2008, the last one